YuriLeonel/Project-V/client/README.md

 - **Dark Mode Support**: Built-in dark and light mode themes for better user experience.
 - **Optimized Performance**: Performance-focused optimizations to improve loading times and responsiveness.
 - **Accessibility (a11y)**: Following WAI-ARIA standards to ensure the app is accessible to all users.
+- **API Integration**: Full integration with .NET Core API for client management and authentication.
+- **TypeScript Support**: Full TypeScript implementation for better type safety and developer experience.

 ## 📁 Project Structure